KYB

 Scenario 3: Everything Is Fake

-This is the most organized variant.
-A structure built from nothing, presented by someone whose identity is stolen.
-Every element looks legitimate.
-All documents are there.
-Everything is false, or nearly so.
+A structure built from nothing, presented by someone using a stolen identity.
+Every element appears legitimate.
+All documents are present.
+Everything is false or nearly so.

 The Number Companies Overlook

-B2B fraud is expensive.
-Very expensive.
-Across industries, organized identity fraud and company-level deception cost billions annually in losses that trace back to verification gaps.
+Across industries, organized identity fraud and company-level deception cost billions every year—losses that almost always trace back to verification gaps.

 • Is this company reliable?